 These two characteristics make this area an excellent refuge for many animal and plant species, which find their ideal habitat here.
 We can see everything from tree species and plants typical of Atlantic forests - such as chestnut or oak trees - to other, much more Mediterranean plants in favourable areas, such as cork oaks or lavender.
 Several birds of prey, such as the peregrine falcon, the black kite and even the threatened golden eagle, also choose these steep hillsides to build their nests.

-The river Sil is protected as a SCI, or Site of Community Importance.
+The river Sil is protected as a SAC, or Special Areas of Conservation.
 This classification is granted to areas across Europe with great potential for the restoration of their natural habitat, based on its richness and diversity.
 Moreover, it is part of the Natura 2000 network: a large collection of natural areas across Europe.

 Whether you are nature lovers, intrepid adventurers or simply wish to discover this beautiful scenery, we recommend one of the certified Sil Canyon walking routes, such as PR-G 98 (Sil Canyon-Santa Cristina), PR-G 177 (Mao Canyon Route) or PR-G 180 (A Cubela Route)